CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--auto-discover`: will discover new technologies and install new extensions during rescan, to disable when run consistency check
 * `--enable-security-dataflow` (optional): Enables the Security Dataflow objective for this version.
-This setting will operate for both technologies JEE and DOTNET as well.<u>Has no impact when cloning a version</u>.
+This setting will operate for both technologies JEE and DOTNET as well.
 * `--enable-data-safety-investigation` or `--enable-data-safety` (optional): Enables the data safety investigation objective for this version.
 * `--backup` or `-b` (optional): Enables backup creation before delivering a new version.